Skip to main content

 5. At second order particle paths are no longer closed orbits and there is a drift or mass transport in the direction of wave propagation (Sect.
 5.5.1).

 This page titled 5.4.1: Wave orbital velocities is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.